 Gamma-ray bursts (GRBs) are one of the outcomes associated with the biggest explosions to have taken place since the Big Bang.
 They are detected by orbiting telescopes that are sensitive to this type of high-energy radiation, which cannot penetrate the Earth’s atmosphere, and then observed at longer wavelengths by other telescopes both in space and on the ground.

 GRBs usually only last a few seconds, but in very rare cases the gamma rays continue for hours.
 One such ultra-long duration GRB was picked up by the Swift satellite on 9 December 2011 and named GRB 111209A.
-It was both one of the longest and brightest GRBs ever observed.
+It was one of the longest and brightest GRBs ever observed.

-As the afterglow from this burst faded it was studied using both the GROND instrument on the MPG/ESO 2.2-meter telescope at La Silla and also with the X-shooter instrument on the Very Large Telescope (VLT) at Paranal.
+As the afterglow from this burst faded it was studied using both the GROND instrument on the MPG/ESO 2.2-meter (7.2-foot) telescope at La Silla and also with the X-shooter instrument on the Very Large Telescope (VLT) at Paranal.
 The clear signature of a supernova, later named SN 2011kl, was found.
 This is the first time that a supernova has been found to be associated with an ultra-long GRB.

 The lead author of the new paper, Jochen Greiner from the Max-Planck-Institut für extraterrestrische Physik, Garching, Germany explains: “Since a long-duration gamma-ray burst is produced only once every 10,000–100,000 supernovae, the star that exploded must be somehow special.
 Astronomers had assumed that these GRBs came from very massive stars — about 50 times the mass of the Sun — and that they signaled the formation of a black hole.
 But now our new observations of the supernova SN 2011kl, found after the GRB 111209A, are changing this paradigm for ultra-long duration GRBs.”